google/applied-machine-learning-intensive/acs/ac1/_sources/filtering_and_grouping/filtering_data.rst

 Sorting can be useful if you just want to see the top or bottom values of a dataset.
-For example, if you have a list of bills you need to pay this month, you can order it by amount to see the cost of the most expensive and least expensive bill you have to pay.
+For example, if you have a list of bills you need to pay this month, you can order it by total amount owed to see the cost of the most expensive and least expensive bill you have to pay.

 If you have already set up a Filter in Sheets, sorting comes for free.
 For